MonsterEOS/monstereos/contracts/benchmark.md

+## separated singleton from pet element types

+the cpu reduced from 20k avg (see below) to 4k.
+(5x less)

-benchmark before changes - big singleton with all types and elements:
+## benchmark before changes - big singleton with all types and elements:

 start battle and select pets:
 ```